-SHOWING 1 - 1 OF 1 RESULTS
+Showing 1 - 1 OF 1

 New Parent Support Program

-Yuma, AZ 85369-9132
+Yuma, AZ 85365

 You may be expecting your first baby or busy with a toddler.
-That means you have your hands full, and may have questions.
+That probably means you have your hands full, and may have questions.
 Thankfully, help is at hand.
-The New Parent Support Program is a free service for military parents.

-New Parent Support Program staff are child development professionals, including registered nurses, clinical social workers, or para-professionals trained in the delivery and practice of established home visiting models.
+New Parent Support Program staff are child development professionals, including registered nurses, clinical social workers, and para-professionals trained in the delivery and practice of established home visiting models.
 The program is supervised and monitored at the installation level by the Family Advocacy program manager.

-The program is available to military families who are expecting a baby or have kids 3 or younger.
+The program is available to military families who are expecting a baby or have children age 3 or younger.
 Marine Corps eligibility includes families with at least one child under 5.

-New Parent Support Program Class Offerings 2020
+New Parent Support Program Workshop & Group Offerings

 Baby Boot Camp